djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 c_0^\top C^{-1}c_0.
 $$

-If the target is strongly correlated with informative observations, the reduction is large.
+If the target is strongly correlated with informative observations, this reduction is large.

 If the target is far from all observations, $c_0$ is close to zero and the prediction variance approaches $C(0)$.

----

-## 14. Universal kriging
+## Universal kriging

 Ordinary kriging assumes a constant but unknown mean.

-That may be inappropriate if the mean changes systematically over space.
+That assumption may be inappropriate when the mean changes systematically over space.

 Universal kriging models the mean as